rajvipulraj401/React/React_notes/REACT_Full_Course/18-ReactLevel_2/README.md

 - The input's value is initially set by the browser's default value.
 - Users can still input text freely, but there is no way to update any React state variable based on these inputs.

-Understanding the distinction between controlled and uncontrolled inputs is essential for managing form inputs effectively in React applications.

 ---